When submitting a case, the following information is required.

 The Review highlights the social gradient of health inequalities - put simply, the lower one's social and economic status, the poorer one's health is likely to be.

-Health inequalities arise from a complex interaction of many factors – housing, income, education, social isolation, disability - all of which are strongly affected by one's economic and social status.
+Health inequalities arise from a complex interaction of many factors – housing, income,

 Central Manchester University Hospitals NHS Foundation Trust